 Australian Industry Standards (AIS) is the Skills Service Organisations (SSO) with responsibility for the Transport and Logistics Training Package, which also covers Warehousing.
 In addition, you can also follow the links on their website to find more information regarding their Transport and Logistics Industry Outlook and Transport and Logistics Industry Forecasts released annually or to find out how you can be involved in the Transport and Logistics Industry Reference Committee (IRC).

-To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS on the development of the Training Package materials as well as the development of the Industry Outlooks and Forecasts.
+To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS on the development of Training Package materials as well as the development of the Industry Outlooks and Forecasts.
 Please contact the LDSC if you would like to provide feedback or be involved in these consultations.

 How Can I Begin a Career in Warehousing and Logistics?